sara-shaheen-ML/Generative-AI-Nanodegree/README.md

 🎯 Goal

-To complete the nanodegree and build a strong, modern Generative AI portfolio that supports
+To complete the nanodegree and build a strong, modern Generative AI portfolio that is up to date.